LowellMakes/sumobot/kit/readme.md

 Open the SumoBot code.
 If you downloaded all the SumoBot files you will find the code in sumobot\code\sumobot\sumobot.ino.
 You can also jump to it here: <a href="https://raw.githubusercontent.com/LowellMakes/sumobot/master/code/sumobot/sumobot.ino"> sumobot.ino </a>.
 Right click that link and select "Save Link As...".

 With your robot plugged into USB and the Sumobot code loaded in the Arduino software click the arrow in the upper left corner (next to the check mark) to "upload" your code.
-Once it is programmed, diconnect the USB, reconnect your servo motors and turn on the switch on the battery box.
+Once it is programmed, disconnect the USB, reconnect your servo motors and turn on the switch on the battery box.
 If all goes well you should be watching your Sumobot drive around in no time.